wkhayrattee/WordPress-With-Composer/README.md

 ### TODO

-- Probably move folder "uploads" as well in folder "public" and renaming it as "assets/uploads"
+- Move folder "uploads" as well in folder "public" and renaming it as "assets/uploads".
+Then symlink it.

 ### CHANGELOG